Updated: Oct 26, 2022

 I interviewed a co-author of EduMagic Shine On: A Guide for New Teachers, Katy Gibson.
-She shares her teaching story during this episode and gives advice for new teachers and recent December grads!
+She shares her teaching story during this episode and advises new teachers and recent December grads!
 Check it out!

-At first, Katy started off in a different major- electrical engineering!
-She always had education in the back of her mind and found her passion for teaching middle-level math and science.
-Often we forget out middle school years but Katy is a great advocate and teacher for the students in her class.
+At first, Katy started in a different major- electrical engineering!
+She always had education in her mind and found her passion for teaching middle-level math and science.
+Often we forget our middle school years, but Katy is a great advocate and teacher for the students in her class.

 First year teaching experience

-After graduation, Katy traveled to the DC area and shares that her first year was wonderful but hectic.
+After graduation, Katy traveled to the DC area and shared that her first year was wonderful but hectic.
 She worked on classroom management throughout her first year.
 After that, she moved to central PA and was a paraprofessional for a student in a learning support classroom.
 This year she is teaching 6th-grade science and social studies.
-She calls herself a utility player in the classroom and is working hard to get to know each of her students.
+She calls herself a utility player in the classroom and works hard to get to know her students.

 Why did you co-author EduMagic Shine On?